Know your personal savings and financial statistics

-If you’re like many football fans, you can recite every statistic out there about your favorite team, from the big picture, such as score, win-loss record and league standing, to the details, like total passing yards, average yards per carry and turnovers.
+If you’re like many football fans, you can recite every statistic out there about your favorite team, from the big picture, such as score, win-loss record, and league standing, to the details, like total passing yards, average yards per carry, and turnovers.

-Rate of Savings
+Rate of savings

-Pro top: Avoid the temptation to look at your savings too frequently: i.e., hourly, daily or weekly.
+Savings tip: Avoid the temptation to look at your savings too frequently: i.e., hourly, daily or weekly.
 Awareness is healthy.
 Obsessing, not so much.

-Pro tip: Avoid dipping into your savings.
+Savings tip: Avoid dipping into your savings.
 You may even want to keep your savings account(s) in separate banks from your checking account to make transfers more difficult.

 Related to debt, your credit rating, represented as a FICO score, affects your ability to take out a loan.
 This rating is based on five categories, composed of many data points.
-The categories are payment history, amounts owed, length of credit history, credit mix and new credit.4 The FICO score ranges from 300 to 850, and the average is 700.5 How can you raise your score?
+The categories are payment history, amounts owed, length of credit history, credit mix, and new credit.4 The FICO score ranges from 300 to 850, and the average is 706.5 How can you raise your score?
 First, get a copy of your credit report so you know your rating.
 Then, set up reminders to make sure you pay your bills on time.
 And try to keep a low balance on your credit cards.6

 These are just some of the basic stats to have at your fingertips year-round.
-Once you know your key financial stats and how you stack up, you can identify where you need practice and, with the help of a financial professional, map out a winning game plan.
+Once you know your key financial stats and how you stack up, you can identify where you need practice and, with the help of a financial professional, map out a thorough game plan.